 Represents United States Sign Council Foundation (USSCF) on (SIBP) UL Sign Industry Business Panel providing direct contact and planning with UL management in conjunction with other industry sign associations.

-Currently serves as an industry expert consultant providing written materials such as published articles and documents, expert testimony, seminar presentation, education for sign companies, fire investigators, electrical inspectors, and the insurance industry.
+Currently serves as a sign consultant providing written materials such as published articles and documents, expert testimony, seminar presentation, education for sign companies, fire investigators, electrical inspectors, and the insurance industry.

 Mr. Garvey’s academic background is in psychology, visual perception and experimental design.
 He has been designing and running human factors research experiments that explore the interaction between humans and their visual environment for over thirty years.
 Mr. Garvey has been conducting original human factors research to evaluate and improve the effectiveness of commercial signs since 1994, and has worked with the USSC Foundation on over ten (10) studies since 1996.
 His research studies have examined the impact of commercial signs in the environment, and the effect on sign visibility of font, color, internal vs external illumination, mounting height, lateral offset, parallel vs perpendicular mounting, conventional sign lighting levels, and most recently, electronic message center brightness levels.
 Mr. Garvey wrote the human factors chapter on signage for the Handbook of Transportation Engineering published by McGraw-Hill, the wayfinding sign section of the FHWA’s Manual on Uniform Traffic Control Devices (MUTCD), and the Abu Dhabi and Dubai Outdoor Advertising Control Manuals.